-The epidemiology of patients with tuberculomas is the same as that of other CNS manifestations of tuberculosis (TB) (see CNS tuberculosis).
+The epidemiology of patients with tuberculomas is the same as that of other CNS manifestations of TB (see CNS tuberculosis)

-A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction and caseous necrosis histologically.
-In contrast, abscesses do not display a granulomatous reaction and their centers are filled with pus 5,6.
+A tuberculoma is distinct from a tuberculous abscess in that it demonstrates evidence of granulomatous reaction and caseous necrosis histologically, whereas abscesses do not, their center filled with pus 5,6.
 Not all tuberculomas, however, have a solid granulomatous core and some may undergo liquefaction 4.
 TB organisms may not necessarily be identified in tuberculomas, whereas they are necessary to make the diagnosis of tuberculous abscess 6.

 MRI is the modality of choice in assessing potential tuberculomas which have fairly solid caseous necrosis centrally on the background of granulomatous reaction.
 In some instances however, liquefactive necrosis centrally can occur, and the imaging appearances are then essentially indistinguishable from a tuberculous abscess, which in turn is similar to pyogenic cerebral abscesses 4.

 - may have central region of hyperintensity representing caseation